The Science of the Herd: Why 250 Acres is the Ultimate Healer

 Be a Part of the Healing

-We invite you to help us lay the foundation for this sanctuary.
-Whether you are sponsoring a Narrowleaf Cottonwood for the "Living Pharmacy" or backing the expansion of our Paddock Paradise track, you are helping us prove that when you give a horse the world, they find the strength to heal themselves.
+We invite you to help us lay the physical and emotional foundation for this mission.
+Whether you are sponsoring a Narrowleaf Cottonwood for the 'Living Pharmacy' or backing the expansion of our Paddock Paradise track across these 250+ acres, you are helping us prove that when you give a horse the world, they find the strength to heal themselves—and in turn, they offer us the space to do the same.